OperaLatinaAdnotata/OLA/query/syntax.md

 The list of the syntactic labels is:
-SBJ, AuxY, PRED, ATV, ATR, AuxX, AuxC, AuxZ, OBJ, ADV, APOS, PNOM, COORD, AuxK, AuxP, AtvV, AuxV, ExD, OCOMP, AuxG, AuxΖ, MWE, AuxR, AuxΚ.
+SBJ, AuxY, PRED, ATV, ATR, AuxX, AuxC, AuxZ, OBJ, ADV, APOS, PNOM, COORD, AuxK, AuxP, AtvV, AuxV, ExD, OCOMP, AuxG, AuxΖ, AuxΚ (mistaken labels found in the

-Note that the `_CO` and `_AP` suffixes were deleted to reduce the number of the labels.
+treebank: "Aux", "XSEG", "_CO", "_ExD0_PRED_CO", "CO").

-Moreover, the root of a syntactic tree is only one token (therefore, punctuation marks, as well as other nodes, which in the original AGDT annotation scheme are dependents of the root, were made dependents of the first node that depends on the root, which usually corresponds to the main verb
+Note that the root of a syntactic tree is only one token (therefore, punctuation marks, as well as other nodes, which in the original AGLDT annotation scheme are dependents of the root, were made dependents of the first node that depends on the root, which usually corresponds to the main verb